 Step 4: Dry Run Prep

-Installing cement tiles is a fairly simple process, but it is so important that the planning and measuring be done carefully.
+Installing cement tile flooring is a fairly simple process, but it is so important that the planning and measuring be done carefully.

 In a complicated floor layout, be sure to do a “dry run” with some of your tiles to be sure that your borders will fall where you want them and that any tile that you want centered in front of a doorway, is properly aligned.
 Do not step on your tile during this layout exercise.
 Alternately, make color copies on paper and use these for your experimental layouts.

 For areas subject to moisture like showers, around pools, etc., the underlayment should be sealed with a waterproof membrane or other moisture-resistant product.

 Most of our patterned designs are intended to be turned 90 degrees as each tile is laid to form the pattern.

 Cement tiles are absorbent and should be soaked in water for a few seconds before they are laid in the thinset mortar bed.
 The purpose of this is to prevent the tiles from pulling moisture from the mortar, preventing it from curing properly.